 Though the inescapable history of my ancestors’ oppression—and my inheritance of it—is painful, it is, in many ways, easier to be South-Asian in London than it is in America.
 Here, there is no equivalent to the concept of the “ABCD” (American-Born Confused Desi) because South Asians have been migrating to the UK in large numbers for many, many decades.
 That first-generation identity confusion is a thing of the past for Londoners, while in the US, we’re still in the thick of it.
 In the US, brown people that I know often feel an urge to either whitewash themselves or adopt parts of black culture.
 Because many non-brown Americans are confused by the notion of a South-Asian person who doesn’t conform to stereotypes, it is often easier to just pick a side—black or white.
 Thankfully, in London, because of the historical proximity that Britain has had with South-Asian cultures, as well as the cultures of all other previously colonized nations, there is no need to pick sides—and, arguably, there are no sides to pick.
 So despite the waves of anger, frustration, and helplessness that I feel, I also feel a newfound closeness to my family and my history, which has allowed me the freedom to simply exist.

-Uma Balaji is a junior studying Psychology and Sociology with minors in Neuroscience and Linguistics at University of Pittsburgh.
-She studied abroad with CAPA in London, England in the Fall of 2019 and was a Diversity Advocates Scholar.
+Uma Balaji studied abroad with CEA CAPA in London, England in the Fall of 2019 and was a Diversity Advocates Scholar.
+Uma studied Psychology and Sociology with minors in Neuroscience and Linguistics at University of Pittsburgh.

-At CAPA, we seek to foster increased student diversity and to provide all participants with the opportunity to explore, challenge and redefine their identities in distinct ways.
-Launched in Spring 2017, the Diversity Advocates Program (DAP) is an extension of this philosophy and provides resources for advocates to pursue diversity initiatives of their own within their global cities.
+At CEA CAPA, we seek to foster increased student diversity and to provide all participants with the opportunity to explore, challenge and redefine their identities in distinct ways.